Duvalo

 Duvalo (Дувало) is an active geothermal surface feature situated close to the village of Kosel, near Lake Ohrid in the southwest of North Macedonia.
-Located at 740 metres above the sea level, it resembles a miniature crater with a diameter of 50 centimetres and a depth of 30 cm.
+Located at 740 metres above the sea level, it resembles a miniature crater with a diameter of 50 metres and a depth of 30 metres.
 Gaseous carbon dioxide and sulfur dioxide are released from the hole (therefore making it both a fumarole and a mofetta), and the smell of sulfur is said to be felt in a 3 kilometre radius around it.
 It represents the last traces of the historically significant volcanic activity in the area.
 During the Ottoman Empire it was used to mine sulfur.

-On 28 May 2014 "significant amount of smoke" were emitted by the feature, a historic first.
+On 28 May 2014 "significant amount of smoke" was emitted by the feature, a historic first.